portfolio-performance/portfolio/README.md

 ### Setup

-To develop, use [Eclipse Luna](http://eclipse.org/downloads/) plus the Plug-in Development Tools (PDT).
+To develop, use [Eclipse Luna](http://eclipse.org/downloads/) plus the Plug-in Development Environment (PDE).

 Clone the git repository.